LoLA: Low-Rank Linear Attention With Sparse Caching: Related Work

 \section{Related Work}

 In this section, we position LoLA within the broader landscape of subquadratic models and efficient attention mechanisms.

 \paragraph{Linear Attention and State Space Models (SSMs)} State Space Models (SSMs) have emerged as powerful architectures for efficient long-range sequence modeling, offering constant memory complexity irrespective of context length.
-Pioneered by methods like S4~\cite{s4}, recent developments include various efficient architectures such as RetNet~\cite{retnet} and Mamba~\cite{mamba}.
-Concurrently, original linear attention methods have explored efficient approximations of the softmax kernel~\cite{firstlinearattention, performer, qincosformer, pengrandom, hedgehog}.
-Research between SSMs and linear attention has recently converged.
-Modern SSMs, such as DeltaNet~\cite{deltanet}, Mamba2~\cite{mamba2} and Gated DeltaNet~\cite{gateddeltanet}, can be interpreted as linear attention models equipped with additional gating or delta-update mechanisms.
-Models like DeltaProduct~\cite{deltaproduct} further generalize these linear updates through higher-rank modifications, while Titans~\cite{titans} and TTT~\cite{ttt} extend the capacity for associative recall using richer hidden-state representations.
+Pioneered by methods like S4~\citep{s4}, recent developments include various efficient architectures such as RetNet~\citep{retnet} and Mamba~\citep{mamba}.
+Concurrently, original linear attention methods have explored efficient approximations of the softmax kernel~\citep{firstlinearattention, performer, qincosformer, pengrandom, hedgehog}.

-Test-time Regression~\cite{testtimeregression} offers a unifying perspective for SSMs and linear attention.
+\paragraph{Test-Time Training.} Test-time Regression~\citep{testtimeregression} offers a unifying perspective for SSMs and linear attention.
 These sequence models perform online regression to fit hidden states to past context.
 Each state update can be interpreted as a gradient step in online SGD.
 This lens clarifies the roles of different mechanisms within these models.

-For example, forget gates in Mamba2 and Gated DeltaNet play an analogous role to weight decay.
-Similarly, momentum-based updates can be oversed in Titans~\cite{titans}.
+Linear attention is the most notable form of test-time training.
+In the unnormalized case (i.e. without the normalization state $\bm{s}_t$ normalization state) with feature maps, this performs SGD over $\mathbf{H}_t$ with the loss function $-\langle \phi(\bm{k}_t) \mathbf{H}_t, \bm{v}_t \rangle$.
+DeltaNet~\citep{deltanet} changes the loss function to the L2-Norm instead, also adding online learning rates.
+Gated Linear Attention~\citep{gatedlinearattention} and Gated DeltaNet~\citep{gateddeltanet} add \emph{gating}, which can be seen as weight decay from the optimization perspective.
+Lattice~\citep{lattice} orthogonalizes the update.
+Titans~\citep{titans} adds momentum on top of SGD.
+Additionally, Titans and TTT~\citep{ttt} provide powerful nonlinear associative maps, such as an online-learned MLP.
+While these have superlinear memory capacity, the update is less efficient.
+Even more recently, Atlas~\citep{atlas} and LaCT~\citep{tttdoneright} build upon these MLP-based associative functions via batched (chunked) learning and muon~\citep{muon} optimization.

+\paragraph{The role of SRE and Test-Time Training} LoLA's self-recall error is rooted in the same underlying principles as test-time training methods, with the goal of mapping keys to their associated values.
+The SRE follows a similar metric to most differentiable online objectives in these methods.
+For example, the $\ell^2$ loss function in DeltaNet-like models can be represented as

+with all tokens from 1 to t being used to compute the gradient.
+However, LoLA uses intra-head hybrid attention, allowing for control over which tokens are used for the online gradient (and are actually stored with $m_t)$.
+LoLA aims to choose the subset of tokens that best fit the parametric structure of $m_t$.
+For example, LoLA optimizes $G_t$, the set of tokens in the sparse cache in the outer objective,